mab923/finalteamproject/README.md

 <br><br>
 ![](pics/p1.png)
 <br><br>
-This graph depicts the returns of our 3 chosen securities after a interest rate hike.
+This graph depicts the returns of our 3 chosen securities after an interest rate hike.
 The time variable on the bottom depicts the days leading up to the rate change and the days following.
 Very interesting results as there is a sharp increase right after the announcement of an increase in rates

 <br><br>
 ![](pics/p2.png)
 <br><br>
 This graph is similar to the one above but depicts the returns after a decrease in interest rates.
-Similar feeling as the last graph as their are some mixed findings here.
+Similar feeling as the last graph as there are some mixed findings here.
 The pattern is slightly closer to what we expected
 <br><br>

 ## Summary <a name="summary"></a>

 Our hypothesis was both challenged and supported by our findings in this project.
-The correlation matrix offered some support to our hypothesis but also was suprising with its correlation of the S&P 500 returns.
-Similarly, the return graphs showed some semblance of a pattern with returns and rates, but not neccesarily the one that we predicted.
-We suspect that more variables and indexes would have to be chosen for the experiement to show some real results if it were to be done again.
+The correlation matrix offered some support to our hypothesis but also was surprising with its correlation of the S&P 500 returns.
+Similarly, the return graphs showed some semblance of a pattern with returns and rates, but not necessarily the one that we predicted.
+We suspect that more variables and indexes would have to be chosen for the experiment to show some real results if it were to be done again.

 ## About the team